Welcome to CompVarietyPlus where I will be publishing in depth tutorials that focus on optimizing WordPress for Speed and SEO.

 That’s fine, I get it.

-There are situations though where if you expect to get the best performance for your site you will need to shell out some cash.
+There are situations though where in order to get your maximum WordPress optimization you will need to shell out some cash.

 I’m not saying you need to break the bank here.